-More and more, this website will treat questions such as: If British merchants, while Britain had a world empire, with an international reach, or aspiring to have an international reach, and were transporting convicts to Australia to the 1860s, and Australian historians were not talking about this, why such reticence about them?
+More and more, this website will treat questions such as: If British merchants, while Britain had a world empire, with an international reach, or aspiring to have an international reach, and were transporting convicts to Australia to the 1860s, and Australian historians are not talking about this, why such reticence about them?
 Why does such a silence exist about them?
 Lack of curiosity?
 Lack of skill?
 Lack of interest?
 This website is now mostly finished, but various answered questions still remain.
 Among them are ... (more to come here)

 If you value the information